rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

   tweak the process for either precision of the pattern or speed of generation;
 - Rivers are sorted upon intersections, their widths are adjusted, waterfalls are formed when necessary;
-- Inflow and outflow directions are recorded for each cell, which allows to follow the river upstream or downstream;
+- Inflow and outflow directions are recorded for each cell, which allows following the river upstream or downstream;
 - Simple yet effective erosion model implemented, which ensures no upwards flows are allowed;
 - Each stream has its unique ID, which will later be linked to the stream data;
 - Streams have 12 orders of magnitude from smallest brooks to major rivers;
-- All the options are available to user under "General", "Advanced" and "Very advanced" sections for any level of fine-tuning;
+- All the options are available to user under "General", "Advanced" and "Very advanced" sections for any level of fine-tuning.

 Further development will involve re-factoring of the code and making it ready to be published prior to implementing new features.
 For small dev reports follow